 Q3.
 How can I research small-cap companies?

-Start with their SEC filings (10-K, 10-Q), check financial ratios on Yahoo Finance, and look for analyst coverage when available.
+Start with SEC filings (10-K, 10-Q), check fundamentals on Yahoo Finance, and look for any analyst coverage—even minimal coverage helps.

 Q4.
 What’s a good holding period for penny stocks?